Second Pregnancy: 11 Ways It’s Different From Your First

 Your first pregnancy left you with curiosity and worry.
 Since it was your first time being pregnant, you had no idea what to expect with each trimester.

-Your second time around, you pretty much know what to expect, even though your pregnancy is different.
+Your second time around, you pretty much know what to expect from the first, second, and third trimester, even though your pregnancy is different.
 You can put your mind at ease now that you’ve already been pregnant and given birth.